glynnsanity/gpt-search-simplified/SIDECAR_SETUP.md

 ## Step 3: Create LaunchDarkly Flag

 1. In your LaunchDarkly dashboard, create a new flag
-2. Set the flag key to: `sidecar_search_experiments`
+2. Set the flag key to: `sidecar-test-page`
 3. Set the flag type to "JSON"
-4. Create a variation with the example configuration from `sidecar-flag-example.json`
+4. Create a variation with the example configuration from `sidecar-test-page-example.json`
 5. Enable the flag for your desired segments

+### For Testing the Chrome Extension

+1. Navigate to `/test-sidecar` in your NextJS app
+2. This page is specifically designed for testing the sidecar-ld Chrome extension
+3. It contains various elements (headings, buttons, images, forms) that are perfect for experimentation

 ## Step 4: Test the Integration